An Ear for Pythagorean Harmonics:

 I. Engineering and Scientific Works

 Quad Nets (2006)-- Quad Nets is the chief engineering and scientific presentation of my "device models of brains."
-Timing Devices, discussed here, began as a simplified version of the Quad Net Model.
+Timing Devices, discussed here, began as a simplified version of the Quad Net model.

 Quad Nets website -- separately organized